Doula Services for Birth + Postpartum

 Birth doulas provide your family with physical and emotional support during pregnancy and birth, help you understand your choices, and help you learn how to advocate for yourself/selves and your baby.

 Open Circle doulas support families in all types of births: medicated/epidural, un-medicated, cesarean and adoptive.
 We also support all types of families: heterosexual and same sex couples, teen mothers and single mothers by circumstance or choice, adoptive parents, families of color from within and without the US, and families of all traditions.
+Our doulas have different cultural backgrounds, professional expertise and specialties.

 Birth doulas respect your family’s individual beliefs and needs.
 They work to understand and support your family’s particular vision of an empowered and healthy birth.
 This including helping you find information, practitioners and birth locations that are a good fit for your family.